 “You’re cherry picking cases to create a general rule,” Cuomo told Shah as the White House aide brought up the Lower Manhattan terrorist attack by a Uzbek Muslim that killed eight people in October 2017.

-“We’re making a serious point that illegality does not breed safety,” Shah retorted, bringing up the murder of Kate Steinle, a white woman killed by an undocumented immigrant who was later acquitted — a popular right-wing talking point that’s led to anti-Latino harassment
+“We’re making a serious point that illegality does not breed safety,” Shah retorted, bringing up the murder of Kate Steinle, a white woman killed by an undocumented immigrant who was later acquitted — a popular right-wing talking point that’s led to anti-Latino harassment.

 Cuomo, however, wasn’t having it.